 If your body is heading towards diabetes, then it is good to know the symptoms to look out for, so you know if you need to be proactive in changing your diet.
 Here is an extensive list of possible symptoms.
 According to Hart and Grossman, if you have at least three of these, you are at high risk for eventually becoming diabetic.
-The more that you have, the more likely your body is resistant to insulin and you need to make changes.
-This list is not as comprehensive and has been simplified from the list you will find in the book.
+The more that you have, the more likely your body is resistant to insulin, and you need to make changes.
+This list is not as comprehensive:

 - overweight with an inability to lose weight despite exercise and diet